 Symptoms can include an irritating and persistent itching or gritty sensation in the eyes, discomfort when working with screens, and increased sensitivity to light and air conditioning.
 It can also cause your eyes to feel sore in general, tear up frequently, and sometimes look red.

-- Diuretics (water tablets)
+- Diuretics (water pills)

 - Some acne treatments

-- Some eye drops are used to treat other eye conditions
+- Certain eye drops for other conditions

 - Some cough medicines